 The English phrasal verb TAKE OVER has the following meanings:

-(transitive) When someone assumes control and is in charge of responsibilities, people, or duties.
+(transitive) When someone begins to have control of something and is in charge of responsibilities, people, or duties.
 To begin to do something that someone else was doing.

 - The leader of my group left, so I decided to take over.